ScottEKendall/JAMF-Pro-Scripts/Microsoft_Platform_SSO/README.md

 ## Device Compliance ##

-You need to make sure that Device Compliance is run after the users registers with Platform SSO.
+You need to make sure that Device Compliance is run after the user(s) registers with Platform SSO.
 You can do this one of two ways:

 1. Deliver a policy that executes the command ```/usr/local/jamf/bin/jamfAAD gatherAADInfo```
 2. Have the user run your Register with Entra policy from SS / SS+

 ![](./JAMF_Device%20Compliance.png)

-If you do not do the device compliance, the user might get the "register your device" when then try to authenticate.
+_If you do not run this Device Compliance, the user might get the "register your device" when trying to authenticate._

 ## Reference Documentation ##